There’s a new weapon against COVID-19. And it’s dogs

 No one is going to feel safe traveling during this pandemic—especially as the cramped quarters of airplanes and cruise ships make social distancing more or less impossible.
-But since we can’t redesign travel, many airports have taken a different tact: limiting who is allowed to.
+But since we can’t redesign travel, many airports have taken a different tack: limiting who is allowed to.
 At airports such as LAX, temperature screenings attempt to catch sick travelers before they pass through security.

 But now, the Helsinki Airport is doing one better: It’s hiring a team of dogs, trained to sniff out COVID-19, to screen passengers.